 Our board of directors may establish the authorized number of directors from time to time by resolution.
-Our board of directors currently consists of nine members.
-Eight of our directors are independent within the meaning of the independent director guidelines of the New York Stock Exchange.
-Our current certificate of incorporation and amended and restated voting agreement among certain of our stockholders provide for (1) one director to be designated by holders of our Series A preferred stock, who is currently Mr. Goodrich; (2) one director to be designated by holders of our Series D preferred stock, who is currently Mr. Slavet, (3) one director to be designated by holders of our Series E preferred stock, who is currently Mr. Goldfarb; (4) one director to be our current Chief Executive Officer, who is currently Mr. Kelman; and (5) five remaining directors to be designated by the other members of our board of directors, who are currently Messrs.
-Mylod, Ligon and Bass, and Mss.
+Our board of directors currently consists of nine members and will consist of eight members upon the completion of this offering.
+All of our non-employee directors are independent within the meaning of the independent director guidelines of NASDAQ.
+Our current certificate of incorporation and amended and restated voting agreement among certain of our stockholders provide for (1) one director to be designated by holders of our Series A preferred stock, who is currently Mr. Goodrich; (2) one director to be designated by holders of our Series D preferred stock, who is currently Mr. Slavet, (3) one director to be designated by holders of our Series D preferred stock, who is currently Mr. Goldfarb; (4) one director to be our current Chief Executive Officer, who is currently Mr. Kelman; and (5) five remaining directors to be designated by the other members of our board of directors, who are currently Messrs.
+Mylod, Ligon, and Bass, and Mss.
 Tobaccowala and Bornstein.